ipfsnut/abcdao/TRANSPARENCY.md

 ### Financial Transparency
 - **Public Treasury**: All treasury balances visible on-chain
-- **Transparent Fee Distribution**: 50/50 split between rewards and treasury is automated
+- **Transparent Fee Distribution**: All trading fees flow to treasury, which funds developer rewards
 - **No Hidden Reserves**: All token allocations and distributions are public
 - **Real-time Reporting**: Live dashboard shows all financial metrics